 1,500,000 shares of our common stock were authorized for issuance under the plan, subject to adjustment in the event of a reorganization, stock split, merger or similar change in our corporate structure or the outstanding shares of common stock.
 During fiscal 2014, the Company issued 8,000 restricted stock grants.
 During fiscal 2015, the Company issued 223,750 options and 73,100 restricted stock grants.
-During fiscal 2016 through July 1, 2016, the Company issued 211,750 stock options and 142,450 restricted stock grants.
-As of July 1, 2016, the 2013 Long-Term Incentive Plan had 840,950 stock options or other equity awards available for issuance.
+During fiscal 2016 the Company issued 211,500 stock options and 142,450 restricted stock grants.
+During fiscal 2017, the Company issued 249,750 stock options and 157,500 restricted stock grants.
+During fiscal 2017, the Company issued 249,750 stock options and 157,500 restricted stock grants.
+During fiscal 2018 through July 1, 2018, the Company issued 217,280 stock options and 204,313 restricted stock grants.
+As of July 1, 2018, the 2013 Long-Term Incentive Plan had 12,357 stock options or other equity awards available for issuance.
 We may grant shares of restricted stock to our employees and directors in the future under the plan.
 Our Compensation Committee administers the plan.
 Our Board also has the authority to administer the plan and to take all actions that the Compensation Committee is otherwise authorized to take under the plan.
 The terms and conditions of each award made under the plan, including vesting requirements, will be set forth consistent with the plan in a written agreement with the grantee.

 Stock Options.
 Under the plan, the Compensation Committee or the Board may award grants of incentive stock options and other non-qualified stock options.
 The Compensation Committee also has the authority to grant options that will become fully vested and exercisable automatically upon a change in control.
-The Compensation Committee may not, however, award to any one person in any calendar year options to purchase common stock equal to more than 10% of the total number of shares authorized under the plan (other than the initial award to Dr. Hartnett discussed above), and it may not award incentive stock options first exercisable in any calendar year whose underlying shares have a fair market value greater than \$100,000 determined at the time of grant.
+The Compensation Committee may not, however, award to any one person in any calendar year options to purchase common stock equal to more than 10% of the total number of shares authorized under the plan, and it may not award incentive stock options first exercisable in any calendar year whose underlying shares have a fair market value greater than \$100,000 determined at the time of grant.